shaficse/Language-Model/README.md

 ## Overview
 This project focuses on developing and analyzing LSTM language models.
-It encompasses the training of models on the Harry Potter Books Dataset, comparing various model architectures, and deploying a Flask-based web application for interactive text generation.
+It encompasses the training of models on the Harry Potter Books Dataset and deploying a Flask-based web application for interactive text generation.

 ## Task 1: Preparation and Training
 This task involves setting up the project, preparing the data, and training the LSTM language model.